 This is perfect sweet and spicy tomato chutney for rice and also, a great way to end the meal on a sweet note.
 The key ingredients are simple and very minimal.

-Juicy Red Tomatoes – For the best taste and flavor, choose seasonal red tomatoes.
+Juicy Red Tomatoes – For the best taste and flavor of tomato chutney, choose seasonal red tomatoes.
 The tomato chutney recipe always calls for fresh tomatoes and you cannot substitute it with canned tomatoes.

 Black Mustard Seeds – You use a tiny amount of black mustard seeds in the hot oil to temper the oil.